Sticktron/g0blin/README.md

 Spawns an SSH server listening on port 2222.
 Remember to change your passwords (passwd command, default is alpine).

-‼️ **Public codebase is frozen while I prepare the release candidate.** ‼️

 ## instructions